-We recently helped a client in St. Landry parish with a succession matter.
+We recently helped a family that needed a St. Landry Parish succession lawyer.
 Their parents had recently passed and they contacted us to assist with filing the succession.
 We were able to help them get the succession completed in a short amount of time so they could get the family home ready to sell.

 Here are some of the issues we helped them overcome: